quicwg/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size {#clienthello-size}

-QUIC requires that the initial handshake packet from a client fit within the payload of a single packet.
-The size limits on QUIC packets mean that a record containing a ClientHello needs to fit within 1129 octets, though endpoints can reduce the size of their connection ID to increase by up to 22 octets.
+QUIC requires that the first Initial packet from a client be sent in a single UDP datagram.
+This places constraints on the first ClientHello message.

+QUIC packet and framing overheads add at least 36 octets of overheads to the ClientHello message.
+That overhead increases if the client chooses connection ID without zero length, nor does it include the token or a connection ID longer than octets that might be required if a server sends a Retry packet.

-A TLS ClientHello can fit within this limit with ample space remaining.
-However, there are several variables that could cause this limit to be exceeded.
-Implementations are reminded that large session tickets or HelloRetryRequest cookies, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QUIC transport parameters, and other negotiable parameters and extensions could cause this message to grow.
+With these overheads, a typical TLS ClientHello can fit into a 1200 octet packet with ample space remaining.
+However, aside from the overheads added by QUIC, there are several variables that could cause this limit to be exceeded.
+Large session tickets or HelloRetryRequest cookies, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QUIC transport parameters, and other negotiable parameters and extensions could cause this message to grow.

-For servers, the size of the session tickets and HelloRetryRequest cookie extension can have an effect on a client's ability to connect.
+For servers, in addition to connection ID and tokens, the size of TLS session tickets and HelloRetryRequest cookie extensions can have an effect on a client's ability to connect.
 Choosing a small value increases the probability that these values can be successfully used by a client.

+A client is not required to fit a ClientHello that is sent in response to HelloRetryRequest in a single UDP datagram.

 The TLS implementation does not need to ensure that the ClientHello is sufficiently large.
 QUIC PADDING frames are added to increase the size of the